 Types of child custody in Italy

-• exclusive custody which grants the custody to one of the parents, who has the right to decide on everything with regard to the child’s daily life and thus, to exercise full parental responsibilities (unless a judge gives other provisions); the non-custodial parent has limited responsibilities;
+The Italian law provides three types of child custody in this country.
+One refers to exclusive custody, which grants the custody to one of the parents and who has the right to decide on every matter related to the child’s daily life and thus, to exercise full parental responsibilities (unless a judge gives other provisions); the non-custodial parent has limited responsibilities in this case.

-• joint custody means that both parents are entitled to the custody, to parental responsibilities, even though the child may live with one of the parents; theoretically this seems to respect the most interests of the child (having both parents);
+The second type of custody refers to joint custody, which means that both parents are entitled to the custody, to parental responsibilities, even though the child may live with one of the parents; theoretically, type of custody should provide the most advantageous option for a child.

 Courts in charge with Italian child custody